carlsandin/Time-tracking/README.md

 # Time-tracking
 MERN stack app with graphQL server.
-App where a user can upload times either manually or with a stopwatch.
+App where a user can upload times either manually or with built in stopwatch.

 ### Technologies:
 * React